babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 The trick is to use fragments.

-During the process of creating a new `task`, we don't yet have a `taskId` to use in the `activity: node(id: $taskId)` query, and thus we lose the ability to fetch any data fragments from the server.
+During the process of creating a new `task`, we don't yet have a `taskId` to use in the `task: node(id: $taskId)` query, and thus we lose the ability to fetch any data fragments from the server.

 But what if we could query a *local* node with fragments?
 Certainly an idea worth exploring.
 Let's create a new field `temp` in the client schema, which will hold the local data from the dialog.